sbackus/antifa-witches/README.md

 5. Journalism, truth telling & education / Espionage & deplatforming
 6. Blogging / Hacktivism

+Think about what makes your witch vulnerable or different.
 Write down names and pronouns for your witch.
+* People of any gender can be witches.

 _WE CALL UPON THE ANCESTORS, MARSHA P. JOHNSON, WE INVOKE THEE._
 _WE CALL UPON THE ANCESTORS, SYLVIA RIVERA, WE INVOKE THEE._